 Evaluating a Film

-The process of evaluating or assessing a response to a film and the film's worth is one aspect of reading which rarely has to be encouraged; however, it is often the least considered or developed.
+The process of evaluating or assessing a response to a film and the film's worth is one aspect of reading which rarely has to be encouraged; however, it can be the least considered or developed.
 Viewers of any age will happily tell you what they think of a film, but will often struggle to explain why they think that, beyond the stock responses of “it was boring” or “it was exciting”.

 It is the quality of the discussion and the use of open questions which will determine the quality of the outcome.
 It is also important to share the criteria for success, and these will usually be related to audience and purpose.
 An appropriate vocabulary needs to be developed over time.